seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 - Does the brand have a stable public identity?
 - Are the brand and its experts connected clearly?

----

-### 5.2 Semantic Analysis
+### 5.2 Semantic Coverage

-Goal: determine whether the brand is associated with the correct themes.
+Goal: assess the thematic depth of the brand.

 Checks:

+- topics associated with the brand;
+- how fully the niche is covered;
-- topic clusters;
+- presence of thematic clusters;
+- coverage of user questions;
-- terminology consistency;
+- terminology consistency.
-- related concepts;
-- topical depth;
-- query coverage.

 Questions: